- Certification >

 If your product does not fall under any of these Directives, 'CE' marking is not possible at present.

-General Product Safety Directive 2009/95/EC as transposed into Irish law by S.I.
+However, all products must comply with the provisions of the General Product Safety Directive 2009/95/EC as transposed into Irish law by S.I.
 No. 199/2004.

 Further information is also available on the Competition and Consumer Protection Commission website